What are... The 7 GDPR Principles | The Basics

 Data minimisation stands as a crucial GDPR principle.
 It requires that data collection and processing be "adequate, relevant, and limited to necessities for the processing purposes".
 This principle is articulated in Article 5, section 1, letter c.
 It promotes the careful and judicious management of personal data, ensuring only essential information is collected.

 This implies a "need-to-have" approach in your company.
 Especially when gathering customer or user data.
 Suppose your business deals in online sales and delivery.
-Collecting the customer's name, address, and payment details is necessary to complete transactions and deliver goods.
+Then your payment processor will be collecting the customer's name, address, and payment details becase it is necessary to complete transactions and deliver goods.
 Collecting extra information, like birthdates or hobbies, isn't required unless it's relevant to the service.

 An event planning app asking for contact access serves as a good example.
 It might find value in obtaining user location data to suggest nearby events.
 Yet, this goes against the data minimisation principle if such data isn't vital for the app's main function.
 By soliciting and keeping only indispensable data, the app adheres to the data minimisation principle.
 This shows respect for user privacy.